facebook/react/docs/docs/11-advanced-performance.md

 });
 ```

-The first time the inner component gets rendered it will have `{ foo: 'bar' }` as the value prop.
+The first time the inner component gets rendered, it will have `{ foo: 'bar' }` as the value prop.
 If the user clicks on the anchor, the parent component's state will get updated to `{ value: { foo: 'barbar' } }`, triggering the re-rendering process of the inner component, which will receive `{ foo: 'barbar' }` as the new value for the prop.

 The problem is that since the parent and inner components share a reference to the same object, when the object gets mutated on line 2 of the `onClick` function, the prop the inner component had will change.
 So, when the re-rendering process starts, and `shouldComponentUpdate` gets invoked, `this.props.value.foo` will be equal to `nextProps.value.foo`, because in fact, `this.props.value` references the same object as `nextProps.value`.